-The Board of Directors maintains a standing Audit and Corporate Governance Committee comprised of a majority of the independent members of the Board.
-The Committee assists the Board in discharging its oversight responsibilities in the areas of finance, governance, compensation, and Board nominations.
+The Board of Directors maintains a standing Audit and Corporate Governance Committee comprised of at least 3 independent members of the Board.
+The Committee assists the Board in discharging its oversight responsibilities in the areas of finance, governance and Board nominations.
 The Audit and Corporate Governance Committee, like each committee established by the Board, perform its duties as assigned by the Board in compliance with Lifeway’s Bylaws and the Committee’s charter.
-The specific duties of the Audit and Corporate Governance Committee are described in the Committee’s Charter.
+The specific duties of the Audit and Corporate Governance Committee are described in the Audit and Corporate Governance Committee’s Charter.

 Our corporate governance framework consists of our Articles of Incorporation, our Bylaws, and a set of Board policies and guidelines.
 We have included our key policies below.
 The Board routinely reviews evolving practices to determine those practices that will best serve the interests of our shareholders.